ubvu/DMPonline-dev/README.md

 DMP Online is a tool from the DCC in England that allows the creation of structured Data Management Plans based on templates.

 The tool can be approached to download data through two different API's: version 0 and version 1.
 For each API there is a specific Python program.
+A separate version "new" was made in case you wish to log (un)succesful runs.

 The Config_template file is an example file that is needed to provide credentials to allow access and download the data.